FABClassroom: “Fab” ulous Cars at Augustine F. Maloney Elementary

 Students quickly went to work developing a sketch, or basic blueprint, and a supply list.
 From their printing, cutting and building noises filled the room with laughter and smiles.
 When testing day came no one was nervous because at that point they felt that failure was their learning opportunity.

 I highly recommend trying this with your students as you explore several science and engineering standards in your classrooms.
 If you want to connect to multiple subject areas you can have students do a formal write piece about their experience, or develop a descriptive writing piece for their design.
-If you are looking to integrate more math calculate distances, movement times, or building expensives is a great option.
+If you are looking to integrate more math, calculate distances or movement times, FabMaker Studio is a great option.
 The fact of the matter the possibilities are only limited by your own creativity!